 Strong, uniform, modern building codes provide numerous benefits to residents and businesses alike.
 Building codes promote the construction of safe and durable structures, safeguarded from incidents such as fires and electrical malfunctions, as well as natural disasters.
 They also increase the safety and integrity of structures, thereby reducing deaths, injuries and property damage.
-Statewide building codes – and adequate enforcement of codes – also play a vital role in public safety and loss prevention, which can reduce the need for public disaster aid and increase a community’s resilience.
-Learn more about the benefits of strong statewide building codes.
+Statewide building codes—and adequate enforcement of codes—also play a vital role in public safety and loss prevention, which can reduce the need for public disaster aid and increase a community’s resilience.

 IBHS conducted a number of studies following Hurricane Charley in Florida in 2004 that showed a 40 percent reduction in the frequency and a 60 percent reduction in the severity of hurricane-related damage to homes built to stronger building code standards.
 Read the Hurricane Charley study.

 As part of its commitment to community resiliency, IBHS supports efforts to encourage statewide adoption of building codes and standards, strong local enforcement of the codes, and training and licensing of building officials, builders and contractors.
 Learn more about IBHS’ Public Policy efforts.